-Parkersburg Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 28th, 2022, Parkersburg Housing Authority has 2 waiting lists that are open now or opening soon.
+Parkersburg Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Wood, Wirt, Pleasants,Tyler, Ritchie, Wetzel, Marshall and Doddridge County, West Virginia Housing Choice Voucher||Open Until Further Notice|